The Gereg

-The Gereg (Гэрэгэ) is the debut album by the Hu, released on September 13, 2019.
+The Gereg (Гэрэгэ) is the debut album by Mongolian folk metal band the Hu, released on September 13, 2019.
 The album takes its name from the diplomatic passport carried by Mongolian nobles and officials during the 13th century.

 A Deluxe Edition of the album was released on July 10, 2020, featuring guest vocals by Jacoby Shaddix, From Ashes to New, and Lzzy Hale, as well as acoustic versions of three tracks.

 Loudwire named it one of the 50 best rock albums of 2019.